koenrane/KR-new-site/content/overcoming-clinginess-in-impact-measures.md

 > - I immediately and visibly start the fire.
 > - I intentionally persuade someone to start the fire.
 > - I unintentionally (but perhaps predictably) incite someone to start the fire.
-> - I set in motion a moderately-complex chain of events which convince someone to start the fire.
+> - I set in motion a moderately complex chain of events which convince someone to start the fire.
 > - I provoke a butterfly effect which ends up starting the fire.
 >
 > Taken literally, I don't know that there's actually a significant difference in "responsibility" between these outcomes - if I take the action, the effect happens; if I don't, it doesn't.
 My initial impression is that uncertainty about the results of our actions pushes us to view some effects as "under our control" and some as "out of our hands".
 Yet, _if_ we had complete knowledge of the outcomes of our actions, and we took an action that landed us in a California-forest-fire world, whom could we blame but ourselves?